-Takelma Gorge is a 7.3 mile out and back trail located near Prospect, OR that features a waterfall and is good for all skill levels.
+Takelma Gorge is a 7.4 mile out and back trail located near Prospect, Oregon that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Fun trail, Gorge is about 2 miles in.
 I am sure we will be back to see some more of it.

 Easy trail to hike.
 The fall colors and waterfalls are beautiful.

 absolutely love this gorgeous hike. seems like a great little secret! if you havent read up about the name Takelma, you should!

 Correct me if im wrong, yet ive read it is named after the Takelma natives. they were a fierce tribe that lived along the Rogue. they would travel down to the valley and Grants Pass area to pillage and steal from them.
 Takelma means lives by water or kills by water. eek! it is marvelous to walk along this trail and imagine such fierce people living amongst such a beautiful forest.